-Reporting is a core component of the Social Bond Principles (SBP), and transparency is of particular value in communicating the expected and/or achieved impact of projects in the form of an annual reporting.
+Reporting is a core component of the Social Bond Principles (SBP) and transparency is of particular value in communicating the expected and/or achieved impact of projects in the form of an annual reporting.
 Social bond Issuers are required to report on both the use of social bond proceeds, as well as the social impacts at least on an annual basis until full allocation.
 Harmonised Framework for Impact Reporting for Social Bonds has been chosen as benchmark for this analysis as it represents the most widely adopted standard.

-The table below evaluates IBB Social Bond Report against ICMA's Harmonised Framework for Impact Reporting for Social Bonds.
+The table below evaluates IBB's Social Bond Report against ICMA's Harmonised Framework for Impact Reporting for Social Bonds.

 CORE PRINCIPLES ICMA HFIRSB Social Bond Report ASSESSMENT Reporting on an annual basis IBB has reported within one year from issuance and all the proceeds have been fully allocated.
-The report will be available on IBB's website. ~ Formal internal process to track proceeds IBB confirms project selection and management of proceeds to be in line with the criteria set forth in the underlying Framework. ~ Allocation of the proceeds to social project categories In accordance with the criteria established within the Framework, in compliance with the Social Bond Principles issued by the ICMA, IBB has allocated the net proceeds of the bond issued under this Framework to new and/or existing eligible assets within the following categories: Affordable Housing Affordable basic infrastructure: public transport SME financing and employment generation Access to public goods and services The following eligible social categories: Affordable basic infrastructure: water treatment and supply Access to essential services ~
+The report is available on IBB's website 8 . ✓ Formal internal process to track proceeds IBB confirms project selection and management of proceeds to be in line with the criteria set forth in the underlying Framework. ✓ Allocation of the proceeds to social project categories In accordance with the criteria established within the Framework, in compliance with the Social Bond Principles issued by the ICMA, IBB has allocated the net proceeds of the bond issued under this Framework to new and/or existing eligible assets within the following categories: - Affordable Housing - Affordable Basic Infrastructure: Public Transport - SME Financing and Employment Generation - Access to Public Goods and Services ✓